django-cms/django-cms-mgmt/work contribution/work groups.md

 1. Have an idea for a workgroup, or a suggestion for an improvement or new feature that you want to work on with others.
 2. Contact Nicolai via Email (nicolai@django-cms.org) and report your interest in starting a workgroup.
-3. Make sure to deliver the following information:
+3. Please deliver a tech brief (you can use this [template](https://hackmd.io/qpbPescXSLawip-NxH4pqw) that includes the following information and add it to the workgroup list:

 - Title of the workgroup
-- Description of the workroup (bullet points)
+- Goal of the workroup
+- Milestones
-- Tentative timeline of the workrgroup roadmap
+- Tentative workgroup roadmap
+- Specification

+4. We recommend that you create a channel for your workgroup in our [public Slack workspace](https://www.django-cms.org/slack)

 ## Reporting of workgroup progress